Blister

 A blister is a small pocket of body fluid (lymph, serum, plasma, blood, or pus) within the upper layers of the skin, usually caused by forceful rubbing (friction), burning, freezing, chemical exposure or infection.
 Most blisters are filled with a clear fluid, either serum or plasma.
 However, blisters can be filled with blood (known as "blood blisters") or with pus (for instance, if they become infected).

-Smaller blisters are called blebs.
+In dermatology, the words vesicle and bulla refer to blisters of smaller or greater size, respectively.
+Smaller blisters are also called blebs.

+Etymology

 The word "blister" entered English in the 14th century.
-It came from the Middle Dutch bluyster and was a modification of the Old French blostre, which meant a leprous nodule—a rise in the skin due to leprosy.
+It came from the Middle Dutch bluyster and was a modification of the Old French blostre, which meant a leprous nodule: a rise in the skin due to leprosy.

-In dermatology, the words vesicle and bulla refer to blisters of smaller or greater size, respectively.